- Applications open

 What happens next?

-- We are aiming to fill these scholarships as soon as possible.
-It is expected that the students will be able to commence the scholarships and begin full-time study by 1 July 2021.
+We are aiming to fill these scholarships as soon as possible.
+It is expected that the students will be able to commence the scholarships and begin full-time study in 2022.

 About the scholarship